Asymptotics of cover times via Gaussian free fields: Bounded-degree graphs and general trees: Introduction

-There are additional high precision estimates for cover times and Gaussian free fields on trees and 2D lattice: For regular binary trees $T_n$ of height $n$, Bramson and Zeitouni \cite{BZ09} proved that $\sqrt{\tau_{\mathrm{cov}}(T_n)/2^n}$ is tight after proper centering.
+There are additional high-precision estimates for cover times and Gaussian free fields on trees and 2D lattice: for regular binary trees $T_n$ of height $n$, Bramson and Zeitouni \cite{BZ09} proved that $\sqrt{\tau_{\mathrm{cov}}(T_n)/2^n}$ is tight after proper centering.
 For general trees, Feige and Zeitouni \cite{FZ09} studied the computational perspective and designed a deterministic polynomial-time algorithm to approximate the cover time up to a factor of $(1+\epsilon)$ for any fixed $\epsilon>0$.
 For the 2D lattice, in a recent breakthrough paper of Bramson and Zeitouni \cite{BZ10}, it was shown that the supremum of the Gaussian free field is tight after proper centering, together with an estimate on its expectation up to an additive constant.
-It improved upon the tightness result along a subsequence by Bolthausen, Deuschel and Zeitouni \cite{BDZ10}, and a super-concentration result due to Chatterjee \cite{Chatterjee08}.
+It improved upon the tightness result along a subsequence by Bolthausen, Deuschel and Zeitouni \cite{BDZ10} and a super-concentration result due to Chatterjee \cite{Chatterjee08}.

 Miller and Peres \cite{MP09} studied the connection between cover times and the mixing times for the random walks on corresponding lamplighter graphs.
-In particular, they designed a procedure which allowed to compute the cover time up to $1+o(1)$ for a family of graphs that satisfy some ``transient'' condition.
-Miller pointed out that this procedure should also allow to compute the supremum of Gaussian free field up to $1+o(1)$.
-However, it seems that their method could not be extended to the case for general trees --- at least not without further substantial ingredient.
+In particular, they designed a procedure which allowed them to compute the cover time up to $1+o(1)$ for a family of graphs that satisfy some ``transient'' condition.
+Miller pointed out that this procedure should also allow one to compute the supremum of Gaussian free field up to $1+o(1)$.
+However, it seems that their method could not be extended to the case for general trees---at least not without further substantial ingredient.

-Benjamini, Gurel-Gurevich and Morris, showed that for bounded degree graphs it is exponentially unlikely to cover the graph in linear time \cite{BGM10}.
-This is a different type of large deviation result on the cover time from the one that we prove.
+Benjamini, Gurel-Gurevich and Morris showed that for bounded degree graphs it is exponentially unlikely to cover the graph in linear time \cite{BGM10}.
+This is a different type of large-deviation result on the cover time from the one that we prove.

 In a work of Ding and Zeitouni \cite{DZ11}, the second order term for the cover time on a binary tree was pinned down, and a discrepancy from the supremum of GFF was demonstrated in this scale.